tegorman13/htw/docs/Analysis/e3-hugo.md

 Table 1: **Experiment 3 - End of training performance**.
 The Intercept represents the average of the baseline (constant condition), and the conditVaried coefficient reflects the difference between the constant and varied groups.
 A larger positive coefficient indicates a greater deviation (lower accuracy) for the varied group.
 </div>

 *Training*. <a href="#fig-e3-train-dev" class="quarto-xref">Figure 1</a> displays the average deviations from the target band across training blocks, and <a href="#tbl-e3-train-dist" class="quarto-xref">Table 1</a> shows the results of the Bayesian regression model predicting the deviation from the common band at the end of training (600-800 for reversed order, and 800-1000 for original order conditions).
 The main effect of training condition is significant, with the varied condition showing larger deviations ( $\beta$ = 64.93, 95% CrI \[36.99, 90.8\]; pd = 100%).
-The main effect of band order is not significant \$ = 1.11, 95% CrI \[-16.02, 18.16\]; pd = 55.4%, however the interaction between training condition and band order is significant, with the varied condition showing greater accuracy in the reverse order condition ( $\beta$ = -77.02, 95% CrI \[-114.16, -39.61\]; pd = 100%).
+The main effect of band order is not significant $\beta$ = 1.11, 95% CrI \[-16.02, 18.16\]; pd = 55.4%, however the interaction between training condition and band order is significant, with the varied condition showing greater accuracy in the reverse order condition ( $\beta$ = -77.02, 95% CrI \[-114.16, -39.61\]; pd = 100%).

 <img src="../Assets/figs/e3_train_deviation.png" id="fig-e3-train-dev"
 alt="Figure 1: E3.
 Deviations from target band across training blocks." />